sumwale/ybox/README.md

 - clone the repo: `git clone https://github.com/sumwale/ybox.git`
 - rootless podman or docker
-  * for podman this needs installation of `podman` and `slirp4netns` packages (`buildah` optional), then setup /etc/subuid and /etc/subgid as noted here:
+  * for podman this needs installation of `podman` and `slirp4netns`/`passt` packages, then setup /etc/subuid and /etc/subgid as noted here:
     [/etc/subuid and /etc/subgid configuration](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md#etcsubuid-and-etcsubgid-configuration)
-    (ubuntu, for example will also set up subuid/subgid for current user automatically;
+    (many distributions like ubuntu will set up subuid/subgid for current user automatically)
-     for ubuntu 24.04 you may also need an apparmor profile as noted in the docker docs next)
   * for docker follow the instructions in the official [docs](https://docs.docker.com/engine/security/rootless/)
 - python version 3.9 or higher -- all fairly recent Linux distributions should satisfy this but still confirm with `python3 --version`